IVI and Nepal

 Oral Cholera Vaccine (OCV) Reformulation

-In 2019, IVI received a grant from the Bill &and Melinda Gates Foundation to explore a reformulation of OCV that could lower the cost of Euvichol production by 20% and increase production capacity of Euvichol by 35%.
+In 2019, IVI received a grant from the Bill & Melinda Gates Foundation to explore a reformulation of OCV that could lower the cost of Euvichol production by 20% and increase production capacity of Euvichol by 35%.
 The clinical trial to compare the lower cost formulation to Shanchol began enrollment in Nepal in October 2021 with expected completion in September 2022 and a final study report in 1Q1 2023.

 Hepatitis E